Uberspace/manual/source/lang-python.rst

 Release Types
 -------------
 Each release branch of Python is fully supported for five years beginning with its initial stable release.
 For Python 2.7, this has been extended to ten years.
-We provide different point releases and apply security updates on a regular basis.
-Currently, these Python versions are available: 2.7, 3.6, 3.7, 3.8, 3.9 and 3.10.
+For more details see `Update Policy <https://manual.uberspace.de/lang-python/#update-policy>`_.

 Standard version
 ----------------